Fast differentiation of hyperbolic chaos

-Here $f_*$ is the pushforward operator, \re{which is the Jacobian matrix of $f$ when $\cM=\R^M$ (see definition~\ref{d:f*} in appendix~\ref{a:f*})}.
-We call $V^u$ and $V^s$ the stable and unstable subbundles, or subspaces; also let $u, s$ denote the dimension of the unstable and stable manifolds, hence, $u+s=M$.
-Local stable manifolds, $\mathcal V^s(x)$, are manifolds as smooth as $f$, tangent to $V^s(x)$ at $x$, and there are $C>0$ and $\lambda< 1$ such that if $y,z\in\cV^s(x)$,
+Here $f_*$ is the pushforward operator, which is the Jacobian matrix of $f$ when $\cM=\R^M$ (see definition~\ref{d:f*} in appendix~\ref{a:f*}).
+We call $V^u$ and $V^s$ the stable and unstable subspaces.
+Let $u, s$ denote the dimension of the unstable and stable manifolds, so $u+s=M$.
+A stable manifold, $\mathcal V^s(x)$, is as smooth as $f$, tangent to $V^s(x)$ at $x$, and there are $C>0$ and $\lambda< 1$ such that if $y,z\in\cV^s(x)$,

 where $d$ is the distance function.
-Local unstable manifolds are defined similarly.
+Unstable manifolds are defined similarly.

-$K$ is said to be an \ree{Axiom A attractor} if it is the closure of periodic orbit, and there is an open neighborhood $U$, called the basin of the attractor, such that $\cap_{n\ge0} f^nU=K$. \ree{The SRB measure on an attractor can be easily found by numerical simulations, since it is the weak limit of the empirical measure of almost all trajectories starting from the basin.} For all $x\in K$, the local unstable manifolds $\cV^u(x)$ lie in $K$, whereas the local stable manifolds $\cV^s(x)$ fill a neighborhood of $K$.
-For more details on hyperbolicity see \cite{Ruelle1989,Shub1987}.
-Due to the spectral decomposition theorem, by taking out a basic set and raise $f$ to some power, we may further assume that $f$ is mixing on $K$ \cite{Bowen,Smale1967}.
+We assume that $K$ is an Axiom A attractor, which is the closure of periodic orbit, and there is an open neighborhood $U$, called the basin of the attractor, such that $\cap_{n\ge0} f^nU=K$.
+For all $x\in K$, the local unstable manifolds $\cV^u(x)$ are in $K$, whereas the local stable manifolds $\cV^s(x)$ fill a neighborhood of $K$.
+For more details on hyperbolicity, see \cite{Ruelle1989,Shub1987}.
+Due to the spectral decomposition theorem, taking a basic set and raise $f$ to some power, we may further assume that $f$ is mixing on $K$ \cite{Bowen,Smale1967}.